Prepare for level 2 Yoga Certification Theory Exam:

 If you have lost touch with your basic texts or reading the classical texts seems daunting to you, then QCI has launched an official handbook for yoga professionals.

 They have also released a separate book for Level 1 professionals too.
 It is available for time being at a reduced price.
 Do check that out before making the purchase.

 This book is based on standards of knowledge set by technical committee on yoga regarding minimum acceptable standards of knowledge for Yoga Professionals.

 Though this book is specific from QCI certification exam syllabus, it is a good read as the single point, concise collection of important concepts.

 A word of advice: This book has very concise and to the point material.
-It should not be read as a reference text to deepen your understanding of yoga, yogic concepts etc.
+Don’t read this guidebook as a reference text to deepen your understanding of yoga, yogic concepts etc.

 You can take it as a good introduction to yoga as professional or as a concise guidebook to brush up your knowledge before the certification exam.

 We have recently started a forum for yoga professionals who either want to know more about certification scheme or have appeared & wants to clear doubts from fellow yoga professionals.
 Please visit it at https://theyogatalk.com

 When you are reading for the exam, you can skip reading about asana part.
 As a practising yoga professional (teacher or instructor) you already know about this part and thus read about them in the end.